jshank/isynnode/README.md

                },
 <snip>
 ```
-16. At the bottom of config.json, enter the credentials for your isy994i (if you want variables updated)
+4. At the bottom of config.json, enter the credentials for your isy994i (if you want variables updated)

-**Still a work in progress**
+5. Copy the modified config.json file into the docker container `docker cp nodeapp/config.json isynest_isynest_1:/usr/src/app/config.json`
+6. Reload the configuration file by going to`http://<docker host ip>:8881/reconfig`
+7. Within a few minutes you should see the temperature and any other variables you setup in the config.json file show up under the Variables section in the Universal Devices Admin Console